-The start of the 2021 Minnesota legislative session is just weeks away.
-Our legislative rep Dave Renner, CAE, shares his take on what to expect for health care (and, more specifically, family medicine).
+The start of the next Minnesota legislative session is just weeks away.
+Our legislative rep Dave Renner, CAE, shares a 2021 legislative preview on what to expect for health care (and, more specifically, family medicine).

 Tuesday, January 5, the Minnesota Legislature will reconvene to begin the 2021 session.